Appearance

 To learn more about how shipping classes work, see the Understanding Shipping Classes guide.

-- Click the "Update" (or "Save") button on the top right to make your product live in your store.
+Once you have configured all the necessary details, click the "Update" (or "Save") button on the top right to make your product live in your store.
+You can also click "Preview" to see how the product page will look before publishing.